Premium Processing Requests on Form I-907: Eligible Petitions, Fees, and Processing Times

 Who Can Submit a Request – Can the Beneficiary of a Petition Request Premium Processing?

-Only the applicant or the petition can request premium processing on a new or pending application or petition.
-For employment-based petitions (such as I-129 or I-140), only the petitioner can request the premium processing service.
+Only the applicant or the petitioner can request premium processing on a new or pending application or petition.
+For employment-based petitions (such as I-129 or I-140), only the petitioner (normally, the employer) can request the premium processing service.

 Conclusion